shoaib2000857/RiskKiller-SIH/frontend/styles/STYLES_OVERVIEW.md

 # Styles Overview (frontend/styles/)

-Purpose
+## Purpose
-- Reserve space for styling assets that complement Tailwind utility classes.
+Define styling strategy for the dashboards and supporting UI.

-Current styling approach
+## Current Strategy
 - Tailwind CSS is the primary styling system.
-- globals.css in app/ defines base layers and global tokens.
+- globals.css (frontend/app) houses base styles and custom classes.
-- Tailwind configuration is in frontend/tailwind.config.js.
+- tailwind.config.js defines theme extensions and content scanning.

-Design intent
+## Design Principles
-- Fast iteration with consistent visual language across dashboards.
-- Component-first styling with minimal bespoke CSS.
+- Utility-first styling for speed and consistency.
+- Layered backgrounds and gradients to convey urgency and depth.
+- Consistent typography and spacing tokens across pages.

+## Extension Ideas
+- Introduce a design token map for risk levels and alert states.
+- Add a dedicated typography scale for analyst dashboards.